hermit-os/kernel/README.md

 ### Preliminary work

-To build HermitCore from source (without compiler), the repository with its submodules has to be cloned.
+To build HermitCore from source (without the toolchain), the repository with its submodules has to be cloned.

 ```bash
 $ git clone git@github.com:RWTH-OS/HermitCore.git